gailedit/Kitty-Kitty-Meow-Meow/README.md

 When turn off lights action is clicked, sleepiness status decreases by 5 points When play action is clicked, boredom status decreases by 3

 Cat mood will change image based on status levels.
-Whenever any status
+Whenever any status reaches 8, cat will be grumpy (animate to hiss/growl).
+Whenever all statuses are at 0, cat will be happy (cuddle/loving).

-Cat image will change to reflect age when cat reaches 2 (from kitten to adolescent), 7 (from adolescent to adult), and 14 years (from adult to old)
+Cat image will change to reflect age when cat reaches 2 (from kitten to adult) and 14 years (from adult to old)

+Game ends when any of the status levels reaches 10, or cat age reaches 20
+Basic: Modal pops us to tell user "[cat name] has died of [old age, hunger, boredom, exhaustion]"

+Ice-box:
+=== If any status level reaches 10, modal pops up to tell user  "GAME OVER. [cat name] ran away to find a new family!"
+=== If cat age reaches 20, modal pops up to tell user "You provided [cat name] with a good life, but now it's time to cross the rainbow bridge"